eeyhsong/NICE-EEG/README.md

 ### Decoding Nature Images from EEG for Object Recognition [[ICLR2024](https://arxiv.org/pdf/2308.13234.pdf)]

 ##### Core idea: basic constrastive learning for image and EEG.
 Interesting analysis from neuroscience perspective! 🤣
+##### The model could be used by wide electrophysiological data, such as EEG, MEG, ECoG, and spike recordings.

 p.s.
 We trained the base framework (NICE), that with self-attention (NICE-SA), and with graph attention (NICE-GA) five times each for the averaged results in Table 2&3.